Persona 4: Story

-Having identified the culprit as Adachi, the party chases and locates him within the TV world.
+Having identified Adachi as the true culprit, the party chases and locates him within the TV world.
 Adachi explains that his actions were out of both boredom and the belief that humanity is better off believing what it wants, revealing that he tricked Namatame into throwing people into the TV world and observed the Investigation Teams subsequent rescues for his own amusement, and that he additionally threw Mitsuo into the TV world himself in order to ensure the "game" did not end prematurely; his claims are dismissed by the party as the rantings of a madman.
 After fighting Adachi, he is controlled by Ameno-sagiri, who reveals that the fog is harmful to people and will eventually cause humanity to fall into a permanent state of ignorance and transform into Shadows.
 Upon his defeat, he agrees to lift the fog, congratulating the party on their resolve.
-Defeated, the wounded Adachi agrees to assume responsibility for his actions and turns himself in.
+Defeated, the wounded Adachi agrees to assume responsibility for his actions and is arrested.

 The game moves forward to the day before Yu must travel home.
-If the player returns to the Dojima residence, the game ends with the party sending Yu off as he departs Inaba.
-Alternatively, should the player be able to identify the unexplained cause of the Midnight Channel and attempt to resolve this plot element, Yu meets with the party, and together they decide to end the case for good.

-Yu confronts the gas station attendant encountered at the start of the game, who reveals herself to be Izanami, the "conductor" behind the game's events.
+If the player returns to the Dojima residence, the game ends with the "normal" ending, in which the party sends Yu off as he departs Inaba.
+Alternatively, should the player decline doing so and instead visit the party's usual reunion spot, the characters reunite and decide to investigate the unexplained origins of the Midnight Channel to end the case for good, setting the route for the original game's "true" ending.
+Yu confronts a gas station attendant encountered at the start of the game, who reveals herself to be Izanami-no-Okami, the "conductor" behind the game's events.
 The cause of the recurring fog is established as an attempt to create a world of illusion by merging the TV world with the human world, all for the "sake" of humanity.
 The group tracks Izanami down within the TV world and battle her, but is at first unable to win; the defeated Yu is given strength by the bonds he has forged with those around him, and with this power awakens a new Persona—Izanagi-no-Okami—which he uses to defeat Izanami.
 In doing so, the fog in each world is lifted, and the TV world is restored to its original form.
 The party sends Yu off the following day, and the game concludes with a post-credits scene depicting the group resolving to remain friends forever, as Yu examines a group photo of himself and the rest of the Team.